 However, when combined with the correct fuel catalyst technology, and lubricity additives, they can turn the most mediocre pump fuels and biodiesels into super diesel that will outperform the best premium pump fuels.

-Hydra also added their low Sulphur, low temperature lubricant to improve quality even further.
+Hydra also added their low Sulphur, low-temperature lubricant to improve quality further.

-It contains a minimum 95% 2-EHN with the remainder composed a specialist lubricant blend that protects the entire fuel system against the harmful effects of low lubricity, low Sulphur fuels.
+It contains a minimum of 95% 2-EHN.
+The remainder is a specialist lubricant blend that protects the entire fuel system against the harmful effects of low lubricity and low Sulphur fuels.